cvasseng/timeflies.js/README.md

     });

 The initialization object is the same as that which can be supplied to the `addBlockAt` functions.
-It can have the following options (all are optional, though type should normally be supplied):
+It can have the following options (all are optional, though type should normally be supplied).
+Note that if the block is dropped, start is automatically set to the time at the drop position in the sequence.

     {
       id: <id of block, defaults to either a uuid (if uuid.js is included) or a unique number>,